Mt Ruapehu

 Whakapapa Snow shuttle

-A park and ride snow shuttle service are available from National Park and Whakapapa Village.
+A park and ride snow shuttle service is available from National Park and Whakapapa Village.
 Charges apply.
 Click here for Snow Shuttle Details

 Whakapapa ski field

-The 2019 season saw the addition of the new Sky Waka gondola, opening the slopes of Whakapapa all year round for sightseeing and snowsports in the winter months.
+The Sky Waka gondola opens up the slopes of Whakapapa all year round for sightseeing and the highest cafe in the southern hemisphere - The Knoll Ridge, and of course snowsports in the winter months.

 Tukino Club Field